luk-aa/ExploreEra/README.md

 ## What I learned from this project
 - I enhanced my knowledge in React js and JavaSript.
-- I have learned using shadcn/ui
+- I have learned using shadcn/ui.
-- Strengthened my knowledge in forms / User authentication
+- Strengthened my knowledge in forms / User authentication.
+- I have acquired the skill of filtering data using multiple filters.
 - Strengthened my knowledge in Flexbox and Grid.

 ##